Marquez-David/SpotifyClone/README.md

 If everything is set up _correctly_, you should see your new app running in your _Android Emulator_ shortly provided you have set up your emulator/simulator correctly.

 ## Todo
-This project is continuously evolving.
+🚀 This project is still under development and may undergo changes in the future!! 🚀.
 Below is a list of upcoming tasks:

 - Implement advanced functionalities for creating and managing playlists.
   - [ ] Playlist creation with customizable details.